GPAT 2025 Exam Day Guidelines; Reporting Time, Important Dos and Don’ts

 GPAT 2025 Exam Day Guidelines

-National Board Of Examinations In Medical Sciences (NBEMS) has set several rules and regulations which are required to be followed by the candidates on the exam day.
-NBEMS has specified in detail about everything, like what things candidates can bring and what’s prohibited in the exam hall, what stationery and documents the candidates are allowed to bring on the exam day and several other important instructions.
+National Board Of Examinations in Medical Sciences (NBEMS) has set several rules and regulations which are required to be followed by the students on the exam day.
+NBEMS has specified in detail about everything, like what things students can bring and what’s prohibited in the exam hall, what stationery and documents the students are allowed to bring on the exam day and several other important instructions.

 • Candidate’s name